openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

 gitlab-runner system, since Mesa often needs to update the kernel either for new DRM functionality, or to fix kernel bugs.

-The boards must have networking, so that we can extract the dEQP .xml results to artifacts on GitLab, and so that we can download traces (too large for an initramfs) for trace replay testing.
-Given that we need networking already, and our deqp/piglit/etc. payload is large, we use nfs from the x86 runner system rather than initramfs.
+The boards must have networking, so that we can extract the dEQP XML results to artifacts on GitLab, and so that we can download traces (too large for an initramfs) for trace replay testing.
+Given that we need networking already, and our dEQP/Piglit/etc. payload is large, we use NFS from the x86 runner system rather than initramfs.

-See `src/freedreno/ci/gitlab-ci.yml` for an example of fastboot on DB410c and DB820c (freedreno-a306 and freereno-a530).
+See `src/freedreno/ci/gitlab-ci.yml` for an example of fastboot on DB410c and DB820c (freedreno-a306 and freedreno-a530).

-Requirements (servo)
+Requirements (Servo)
 --------------------

-For servo-connected boards, we can use the EC connection for power control to reboot the board.
+For Servo-connected boards, we can use the EC connection for power control to reboot the board.
 However, loading a kernel is not as easy as fastboot, so we assume your bootloader can do TFTP, and that your gitlab-runner mounts the runner's tftp directory specific to the board